Friendly Fair Trail

 Certified dog policySource: Parks and Recreation | Lake Havasu CityGood year-round.

 Friendly Fair Trail is a 3.2-mile dog-friendly trail in Lake Havasu City, AZ.
 Includes leash-required policy details · low shade.
+Elevation gain is about 230 ft.
 Looking for more options in Lake Havasu City dog-friendly trails or across dog-friendly trails across Arizona?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit